BharathKumarReddy2103/AWS-Cloud/VPC Peering/VPC Peering.md

 **VPC Peering Deep Dive**

-1.	**Network Design Considerations**
+**1. Network Design Considerations**

       o	VPC Peering can be used **within the same AWS region or across different AWS regions** (Inter-Region VPC Peering).

       o	**Overlapping CIDR blocks are not allowed** – The two VPCs must have different IP address ranges.

+**2. Transitive Peering Limitation**

-2.	**Transitive Peering Limitation** o	VPC Peering does not support **transitive routing**.
+       o	VPC Peering does not support **transitive routing**.
 If multiple VPCs need to communicate, you must create a direct peering connection between each pair.

-3.	**Billing & Cost Consideration**
+**3. Billing & Cost Consideration**

       o	Data transfer **within the same region** via VPC Peering is cheaper than sending data over the internet.

       o	Inter-region data transfer has **higher costs**, similar to AWS Direct Connect or AWS Transit Gateway.

-4.	**Security & Access Control**
+**4. Security & Access Control**

       o	Security Groups and Network ACLs must allow inbound and outbound traffic.

       o	AWS Identity and Access Management (IAM) can be used to restrict who can create or accept peering connections.

 ---